getcarina/getcarina.com/_tutorials/docker-compose-with-carina.md

 Docker Compose is a tool for defining and running multi-container applications.
 To do this, you define the different components - or microservices - that compose the application in a single YAML file.
-You then specify this file when running the command to launch your application.
+You then specify this file as a command-line argument when running the command to launch your application.

 ### What advantages does it give?